 Fog in north India: 6 of family killed as car falls into canal in Greater Noida

-Six male members of a joint family from Sambhal in Uttar Pradesh were killed when their car skidded off the road and fell into a canal in Greater Noida on a foggy Sunday night, police said.
+Six members of a joint family from Sambhal in Uttar Pradesh, including two boys, were killed when their car skidded off the road and fell into a canal in Greater Noida on a foggy Sunday night, police said.
 Five other occupants of the car suffered injuries in the accident that took place around 11.30 pm when they were on their way to Delhi for a house-warming ceremony, the police said on Monday.

 "Eleven people were on board the Maruti Ertiga.
 The car fell into the Kherli canal in the Dankaur area.
 They were taken to a hospital, where doctors declared six of them dead, while the remaining five are undergoing treatment," a police spokesperson said.
 The deceased have been identified as Ram Khiladi (75), Kishan Lal (50), Netrapal (40), Mahesh (35), Neeresh (17) and Mallu (12), they said.
 Further proceedings are underway, police said.